-Following Hatzious et al. (2010) and Osiorio et al. (2011), we conduct a "pseudo-out-of-sample" prediction tests by estimating the same equation (10) recursively and calculating the root mean squared error (RMSE).
+Following Hatzious et al. (2010) and Osiorio et al. (2011), we conduct a "pseudoout-of-sample" prediction tests by estimating the same equation (10) recursively and calculating the root mean squared error (RMSE).
 The results are also shown in Table 2.

-The in-sample and post-sample prediction tests in Table 2 show that both the CNFSI and the CNFCI are effective in predicting the fluctuations of GDP, and the CNFCI performs a little better than the CNFSI.
+The lag choice refers to the AIC information standard described by Hatzious et al. (2010).
+The in-sample and post-sample prediction tests in Table 2 show that both the CNFSI and the CNFCI are effective in predicting the fluctuations of GDP, and the CNFCI performs a little better than the CNFSI in terms of the significance level.